 Sources: *U.S. Bureau of Labor Statistics

 Registered nurses (RNs) are a category of health technologists who work beside doctors and other medical professionals in hospitals, physicians' offices, nursing homes, rehabilitation centers, and many other health-related settings.
 RNs must complete an educational program in registered nursing and earn a license by passing the National Council Licensure Examination (NCLEX-RN).
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that RNs will see job growth of about 16% between 2012 and 2022.
-The BLS indicated in May 2015 that the median annual salary earned by all registered nurses was $67,490.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that RNs will see job growth much faster than the average through 2028.
+The BLS indicated in May 2018 the professionals in the 90th percentile or higher earned $106,530 or more per year, whereas the bottom 10th percentile earned $50,800 or less per year.

 Physical Therapy Assistant

 As the title suggests, physical therapy assistants (PTAs) work with and under the supervision of physical therapists, helping patients heal and build strength after illnesses, accidents or other trauma to their bodies.
 Far less education is required to become a PTA than to be a physical therapist: completion of an associate's degree and meeting state requirements for certification or licensing is usually sufficient.
-The BLS predicts that the employment of PTAs could grow by 41% during the 2014-2024 decade and reported the median annual salary earned by such professionals in 2015 as $25,120.
+The BLS predicts that the employment of PTAs could grow much faster than the average through 2028.
+It was also reported that these professionals in the 90th percentile or higher earned $39,230 or more per year, whereas the bottom 10th percentile earned $20,040 or less per year, in May 2018.

 Dental hygienists work in dental offices, assisting dentists in caring for patients' gums, teeth, and mouths by performing cleanings, educating patients, and assisting during examinations.
 Licensing is required to be a dental hygienist in all states, and the majority of hygienists hold at least an associate's degree in their field.
-The median salary earned by dental hygienists was published as $72,330 in 2015 by the BLS, which also reported that employment of these professionals should increase by 19% from 2014 to 2024.
+Professionals in the 90th percentile or higher earned $101,820 or more per year, whereas the bottom 10th percentile earned $51,930 or less per year, in May 2018.
+It was also reported that the employment for these professionals should grow much faster than the average through 2028.

 Medical sonographers use diagnostic equipment to scan and take internal pictures or videos of patients' bodies in order to assist physicians in determining the cause of illness, pain, or other symptoms.
 A number of specializations are available in this field, allowing sonographers to work primarily with particular machines and/or parts of the human body.
-The need for medical sonographers is expected to increase in the coming years, with the BLS reporting that employment of such professionals will grow by 26% between 2014 and 2024.
-The median salary for diagnostic medical sonographers was $68,970 in 2015, per the BLS.
+The need for medical sonographers is expected to increase in the coming years, with the BLS reporting that employment of such professionals will grow faster than the average through 2028.
+Medical sonographers in the 90th percentile or higher earned $100,480 or more per year, whereas the bottom 10th percentile earned $51,430 or less per year, in May 2018.

 Radiologic technologists are similar to medical sonographers in that they use specialized equipment to scan and image the human body.
 However, the types of machines they use differ, with radiologic technologists using machines that incorporate low levels of radiation to take pictures, such as x-ray machines.
 They must complete radiology safety training in order to minimize radiation exposure to themselves and their patients, outside of the specific body part they need to scan.
-Radiolgist technologists earned a median of $56,670 a year in 2015, per the BLS, and should see employment grow by about 9% from 2014-2024.
+As of May 2018, radiological technologists in the 90th percentile or higher earned $86,350 or more per year, whereas the bottom 10th percentile earned $40,630 or less per year.
+Per BLS, employment in this profession is projected grow faster than the average through 2028.

 Job Outlook and Salary